bbookman/AI_summarize/src/templates/journal_prompt.md

 ## Sentiment Analysis:

-A single line measure of frustration level as High, Medium, or Low.
+Frustration level: A single line measure of frustration level as High, Medium, or Low.
-A single line stating the highest sentiment.
-Example: Positive
+Overall sentiment: A single line stating the highest sentiment.

 | Sentiment | % |